Gao Region

-The Gao Region (Bambara: ߜߊߏ ߘߌߣߋߖߊ tr.
+Gao (Bambara: ߜߊߏ ߘߌߣߋߖߊ tr.
 Gao Dineja) is a region in northeastern Mali.
 The capital city is Gao.

 Geography

 The region is bordered to the north by Kidal Region, to the west by Tombouctou Region and Taoudénit Region, to the east by the Ménaka Region, and most of the south by Niger (Tahoua Region and Tillabéri Region), sharing a portion of the southern border with Burkina Faso (Sahel Region).

 Demographics

 Common ethnicities in the Gao Region include the Songhai, Bozo, Tuareg, Bambara, and Kounta.
 The towns include Gao, Bourem, and Bamba.

-The Gao Region is part of Mali, the northern part that was separated and declared independent by the National Movement for the Liberation of Azawad (MNLA) during the Tuareg rebellion of 2012.
-After the 1st Battle of Gao, the MNLA lost control to Islamist militias.
+The Gao Region is part of Mali, the northern part that was separated and declared independent by the National Movement for the Liberation of Azawad (MNLA) during the Tuareg rebellion of 2012. [needs rephrasing for better context] After the 1st Battle of Gao, the MNLA lost control to Islamist militias.
 Several other battles took place during the war, particularly in Gao.

 Administrative subdivisions

 For administrative purposes, the Gao Region is divided into three cercles: